netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 This document does not define new HTTP extensions but makes those defined in {{W3C-Trace-Context}} optional headers for the RESTCONF protocol.

-In {{I-D.draft-ietf-netconf-trace-ctx-extension-02}}, the NETCONF protocol extension is defined and we will re-use several of the YANG and XML objects defined in that document for RESTCONF.
+In {{I-D.draft-ietf-netconf-trace-ctx-extension}}, the NETCONF protocol extension is defined and we will re-use several of the YANG and XML objects defined in that document for RESTCONF.
 Please refer to that document for additional context and example applications.

 ## Terminology